 “Shakespeare in Love” won a stunning seven Oscars, including Best Costume by designer Sandy Powell (Mary Poppins Returns, The Young Victoria).
 Powell used at least three colors that reoccur in the period drama and support the story lines: crimson, gold, and blue all provide excellent case studies for a little color theory, and the understanding of color during this bygone era.

 The Elizabethan period is a noteworthy example of color’s long history with aiding class distinction.
-On June 15, 1574, Queen Elizabeth I created demands called English Sumptuary Laws to restrict what those in the lower classes were allowed to wear.
+On June 15, 1574, Queen Elizabeth I updated Edward III’s English Sumptuary Laws to further restrict what those in the lower classes were allowed to wear.

 While this was a blatant push for separation of classes, it was also an excuse for the King to inflict harsh punishments upon whomever he decided violated these laws.
 The sumptuary laws did much more to make plain what the lower classes couldn’t wear, rather than what they could.

 Of course the Queen wasn’t bound to the rules of others.
 Powell says “The Queen could wear purple, crimson, gold, silver, whatever she liked.
 After researching all the portraits I could find, I decided to let my imagination run wild on Elizabeth’s costumes, resulting in the (multicolored) peacock gown.”